Scriptorium

-However, lay scribes and illuminators from outside the monastery also assisted the clerical scribes.
+The term has perhaps been over-used—only some monasteries had special rooms set aside for scribes.
+Often they worked in the monastery library or in their own rooms.
+Most medieval images of scribing show single figures in well-appointed studies, although these are generally author portraits of well-known authors or translators.
+Increasingly, lay scribes and illuminators from outside the monastery also assisted the clerical scribes.
+By the later Middle Ages secular manuscript workshops were common, and many monasteries bought more books than they produced themselves.

 The functional outset

-When monastic institutions arose in the early 6th century (the first European monastic writing dates from 517), they defined European literary culture and selectively preserved the literary history of the West.
+When monastic institutions arose in the early sixth century (the first European monastic writing dates from 517), they defined European literary culture and selectively preserved the literary history of the West.
 Monks copied Jerome's Latin Vulgate Bible and the commentaries and letters of early Church Fathers for missionary purposes as well as for use within the monastery.

 In the copying process, there was typically a division of labor among the monks who readied the parchment for copying by smoothing and chalking the surface, those who ruled the parchment and copied the text, and those who illuminated the text.
 Sometimes a single monk would engage in all of these stages to prepare a manuscript.

 The illuminators of manuscripts worked in collaboration with scribes in intricate varieties of interaction that preclude any simple understanding of monastic manuscript production.

 The products of the monasteries provided a valuable medium of exchange.

 Comparisons of characteristic regional, periodic as well as contextual styles of handwriting do reveal social and cultural connections among them, as new hands developed and were disseminated by travelling individuals, respectively what these individuals represented, and by the examples of manuscripts that passed from one cloister to another.

 Recent studies follow the approach, that scriptoria developed in relative isolation, to the extent that paleographers are sometimes able to identify the product of each writing centre and to date it accordingly.